-- 6.9.1.
+- 6.7.1.
 Student Records.
-The School shall maintain student records for current and former students in accordance with the requirements of State and federal law, including the Family Education Rights and Privacy Act, 20 U.S.C. § 1232g, as may be amended from time to time.
-Should a student transfer to another school, the School shall transfer the student's records to the new school in a timely manner and may maintain copies of the departing student's academic records created during the student's attendance at the School. - 6.9.2.Records Retention.
-The School shall comply with all federal and State record keeping requirements.
-As a State entity, the School shall comply with the policies and guidelines of the Department of Accounting and General Services, Archives Division, Records Management Branch, with regard to the retention and disposal of government records. - 6.9.3.
+The School shall maintain student records for current and former students in accordance with the requirements of State and federal law, including the Family Education Rights and Privacy Act, 20 U.S.C. § 1232g, as may be amended from time to time. - 6.7.2.
+Records Retention.
+The School shall comply with all applicable federal and State record keeping requirements.
+As a State entity, the School shall comply with the policies and guidelines of the Department of Accounting and General Services, Archives Division, Records Management Branch, with regard to the retention and disposal of government records. - 6.7.3.
 Open Records Law.
 The School shall comply with Ch.
-92F, HRS, the Uniform Information Practices Act. - 6.10.
+92F, HRS, the Uniform Information Practices Act. - 6.8.
 Reporting of Crime-Related Incidents.
-The School shall adopt policies and procedures to: - (a) Require a report to appropriate authorities from a teacher, official or other employee of the School who knows or has reason to believe that an act has been committed or will be committed, which: - (1) Occurred or will occur on School property during School hours or during activities supervised by the School; and - (2) Involves crimes relating to arson, assault, burglary, disorderly conduct, dangerous weapons, dangerous drugs, harmful drugs, extortion, firearms, gambling, harassment, intoxicating drugs, marijuana or marijuana concentrate, murder, attempted murder, sexual offenses, rendering a false alarm, criminal property damage, robbery, terroristic threatening, theft or trespass; - (b) Establish procedures for disposing of any incident reported; and - (c) Impose appropriate disciplinary action for failure to report these incidents, including probation, suspension, demotion and discharge of School officials. - 6.11.
+The School shall adopt policies and procedures to: - (a) Require a report to appropriate authorities from a teacher, official, or other employee of the School who knows or has reason to believe that an act has been committed or will be committed, which: - (1) Occurred or will occur on School property during School hours or during activities supervised by the School; and - (2) Involves crimes relating to arson, assault, burglary, disorderly conduct, dangerous weapons, dangerous drugs, harmful drugs, extortion, firearms, gambling, harassment, intoxicating drugs, marijuana or marijuana concentrate, murder, attempted murder, sexual offenses, rendering a false alarm, criminal property damage, robbery, terroristic threatening, theft, or trespass; - (b) Establish procedures for disposing of any incident reported; and - (c) Impose appropriate disciplinary action for failure to report these incidents, including probation, suspension, demotion, and discharge of School officials. - 6.9.
 Smoking Prohibited.
-As a public school, the School shall prohibit the use of tobacco at its school or at School functions. - 6.12.
+As a public school, the School shall prohibit the use of tobacco at its school or at School functions. - 6.10.
 Transportation.
-The School may provide transportation through an agreement or contract with a private provider.
-The School shall ensure the safety of students in any transportation arrangement.
+The School may provide its own transportation services, provide transportation through an agreement or contract with a private provider, or access any other school transportation provided to it by law.
+The School shall ensure the safety of students in any transportation arrangement and shall comply with state and county requirements pertaining to vehicles and drivers that transport students.